mrdaniellewis/node-promise-utilities/README.md

 Run the set of tasks against a collection in series and return the result of all tasks as a promise.

-* `collection` An array of starting values to run the queue against.
+* `collection` An array of values to run the queue against.
 * `options.collect` Boolean, default=true, Collect the results of each run in an array
 * `options.parallel` Integer, default=1, How many queues to run at once
 * `options.infinite` Boolean, default=false, Keep running until `finish` is called.